-There are no monasteries in Langza but there is a towering Buddha statue a little above the village, that they believe protects them from evil.
+There are no monasteries in Langza but there is a towering Buddha statue a little above the village.
+Villagers believe that it protects them from evil.

 The 28 Tibetan styled houses of Langza perched on the mountaintop together make for one of the most picturesque villages in Spiti.

-Even though it’s secluded from the outside world, you could even get Spanish omlettes and crepes for breakfast, with some of the households picking up the recipe from foreign travelers.
+Even though it’s secluded from the outside world, you could even get Spanish omlettes and crepes for breakfast.
+Some of the households picked up the recipe from foreign travelers.

-You should also try pedaling through the mountains on rented bicycles; the difficulty level starts from moderate to arduous.
+For a true Spiti holiday adventure, you should also try pedaling through the mountains on rented bicycles.
+The difficulty level starts from moderate to arduous.

 On the way to Tabo take a small detour and visit the crumbling Dhankar Monastery (a massive program is underway to protect this fragile monastery) and this is where the Spiti joins the Pin river.
 Also hike a bit more to the Dhankar Lake for a spellbinding view.

 A startling world of its own and with a people so courteous to love, by the end of your journey you’ll wonder how such a miniscule community has so much to offer.